DYNA26: 27 April 2026. More info

 APL Quest Link: 2013-3: What Is In a Word

-Write a function which returns the number of words in the given character scalar or vector.
+Write a function that returns the number of words in the given character scalar or vector.

 For simplicity’s sake, you can consider the space character ' ' to be the only word separator.